VegaDeftwing/OpGuidesHugoSrc/archived/unsuckwin.md

 Event Ghost, Typora, Davinci, Helm, FL Studio, Ableton Live 9, PhotoShop, deflemask, Processing 3

 Security
-Security is probably the next big thing to worry about (I know linux can get virus too, but, now you might actually get one instead of just your grandmother)
+Security is probably the next big thing to worry about (I know Linux can get virus too, but, now you might actually get one instead of just your grandmother)

 Glasswire is a handly little firewall that's nice and easy to use, and it's really good about letting you know when something fishy is going on
-As far as antivirus is concerned, I really just recommend you have a linux live disk with clamtk on it.
+As far as antivirus is concerned, I really just recommend you have a Linux live disk with clamtk on it.
 It's amazing how well some viruses protect themselves, and this is really the only good option out there.
 Anybody interested in infosec will tell you: If someone wants to infect your box, they will.
 Definition based scanning doesn't matter when you already have an encrypted hard drive asking for 300 bitcoin either. so, regular backups and a fix-it-when-it-needs-fixing strategy is really the way to go.
 Just use your adblocker and don't do anything stupid and it should be fine.
 If you want to protect your files there's VeraCrypt, just know that encryption comes with a disk overhead, so, if your on an HDD, windows 10 will be slower than bearable in my experience.
 Only protect what needs protecting.
 Don't use a password manager.
 Don't use complex passwords.
 Bad news, you're probably signed in using a MSlive/outlook/whatever account.
 Change that.